ssmlee04/blog/_posts/2016-06-30-css-styling.md

 ![button colors](http://i.stack.imgur.com/xPI5t.png)

 ## Flexbox (in React Native apps)

 flexbox aims to provide a more flexible way to design your layout.

 It can move around objects within a container easily.
-A flex container expands items to fill available free space, or shrinks them to prevent overflow.
+A flex container can expand items to fill available free spaces, or shrink the items to prevent an overflow.

 ```
 .container {